DIY Halloween Masquerade Parade

 Step Three: Get your costumes and decorations ready

 Sure, you won't be welcoming Trick or Treaters to your doors this year, but it doesn't mean you can't still have that spooky Halloween spirit.
-Get out of your covid funk and change up your environment with some decorations.
+Change up your environment with some decorations.

 Step Four: Parade